Last Updated on September 17, 2022 by Anne-Sophie Reinhardt

 Aside from the obvious practical reason, there is also the emotional benefit.
 You will have peace of mind knowing that you have money that’s ready to use right when you need it.

-Think of it as paying yourself and put aside some cash before any spending.
+Think of it as paying yourself and putting aside some cash before any spending.
 It would be a good idea to set up a separate savings account.

 Get rid of debt on a single mom’s income.